Offers of Admission

 Timing and Process for Admission Decisions

 Admission decisions will be made on an ongoing basis from early-December to mid-May.
-Ontario secondary school students are required to respond to offers of admission by June 1.
+Ontario high school students are required to respond to offers of admission by June 1.

 Queen's University does not make alternative offers of admission.
 You are considered only for the program(s) you apply for (or amend) through the Ontario Universities' Application Centre.
 You should ensure all program choices are listed on your application.